Jisün: Design and construction

 In the by Yu Ji (1272–1348) recorded that the " is the robe worn by high officials when they attend an imperial banquet.
-Nowadays it takes the form of a bright red robe with string of large pearls sewn on the back and shoulders [...]".
+Nowadays it takes the form of a bright red robe with a string of large pearls sewn on the back and shoulders [...]".

 Derivatives and influences

 China

-The yesa robe, which was a new form garment in the Ming dynasty, has some of its mixed-elements either developed from the Mongol terlig, or from the zhisun robe, which is itself a form of terlig.
+The yesa robe, which was a new form of garment in the Ming dynasty, has some of elements developed either from the terlig or from the jisün (itself as a form of terlig).